HamdanSU/COE444-Summary/index.md

 - ip route 0.0.0.0 0.0.0.0 [Port] (**For default route**)

 ## RIP Protocol
-**Routing Information Protocol** (RIP) is a dynamic routing protocol which uses hop count as a routing metric to find the best path between the source and the destination network.
+**Routing Information Protocol** (RIP) is a dynamic routing protocol(*Distance Vector*) which uses hop count as a routing metric to find the best path between the source and the destination network.

 **Hop Count** is the number of routers occurring in between the source and destination network.